 With constant improvements and changes in the spatial information sector, it may be necessary to occasionally update these policies to ensure up-to-date standards are reflected.

-Updates will need to be endorsed by the GNC and approved by the Minister.
-Any approved amendments will be published on the Landgate webpage.
+Minor Policy updates should be endorsed by the GNC.
+Major Policy updates shall be endorsed by the GNC and approved by the Minister.

+The current Policy will be published on the Landgate webpage.

 1.11.1 Update register